Skip Office Navigation

 Under what authority does OCR conduct the CRDC?

-OCR has authority under section 203(c)(1) of the Department of Education Organization Act (20 U.S.C.
-3413(c)(1)) to collect data that are necessary to ensure compliance with civil rights laws and regulations OCR enforces.
-These laws include: Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, or national origin; Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex, including sexual orientation and gender identity; and Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability.
-The regulations for these laws require recipients of ED’s federal financial assistance to submit to OCR “complete and accurate compliance reports at such times, and in such form and containing such information” as OCR “may determine to be necessary to enable [OCR] to ascertain these laws and implementing regulations.
-34 CFR § 100.6(b), 34 CFR § 106.81, and 34 CFR § 104.61, located at www2.ed.gov/policy/rights/reg/ocr/index.html.
-In addition, OCR shares with the U.S. Department of Justice the enforcement of Title II of the Americans with Disabilities Act of 1990, which prohibits discrimination based on disability.
-Any data collection that OCR has determined to be necessary to ascertain or ensure compliance with these laws is mandatory.
+The civil rights laws enforced by OCR for which the CRDC collects data include: Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, or national origin; Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex; and Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability.
+OCR’s implementing regulations for each of these statutes require recipients of ED’s federal financial assistance to submit to OCR “complete and accurate compliance reports at such times, and in such form and containing such information” as OCR “may determine to be necessary to enable [OCR] to ascertain whether the recipient has complied or is complying” with these laws and implementing regulations.
+See 34 CFR § 100.6(b)(incorporated by reference into 34 CFR §§ 104.61 and 106.81).

 How can I find out more about the CRDC and OCR?